 ALZHEIMER’S DISEASE DIAGNOSIS

-Receiving a diagnosis of Alzheimer’s Disease (AD) is usually upsetting for the patient, family and friends.
+An Alzheimer’s Disease (AD) diagnosis is usually upsetting for the patient, family and friends.
 With knowledge lacking, devastation, fear, and uncertainty of what to do, become first thoughts.
 Reality is that a diagnosis of AD is currently a hypothesis to be proven over time.
 The following offers a guide for realism.

 AD has definite markers and is a slow progresses disease (my wife is in her 19th year).

 Until recently, the Mini Mental State Exam (MMSE) was commonly used by primary care doctors and neurologist.
 It is a fairly accurate gauge of progressive decline.
 Unfortunately, it has been put under copyright whereby it uses has declined.
 MMSE score range is 30 to 0.
 A score of 30 to 25 would indicate Mild Cognitive Impairment (MCI) and 6 to 0 indicating dementia.
 In addition, MRIs are useful in identified damage and atrophy within the brain.

 Uncertainty enters the diagnosis when symptoms associated with other mental disorders are present with some memory problems.
 The diagnosis is often made erroneous as AD.
 Symptoms other than memory at the initial disease stage (MCI) indicate a mental disorder other than AD.

 Realism is, if the diagnosis is accurate and correct and at the MMSE score of 30 or 29, the patient probably has between 7 and 10 years of a fairly normal lifestyle.
 Demanding issues for caregivers begin with behavior, agitation, anxiety, wandering and unable to independently sustain Activities of Daily Living (ADL) that provides an alert for Dementia.